Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 How Much is the Immigration Health Surcharge?

-The Immigration Health Surcharge costs £1,035 per year for most adult applicants, or £776 per year for students, children under 18, and Youth Mobility Scheme (YMS) applicants, as of 6 February 2024.
+The Immigration Health Surcharge costs £1,035 per year for most adult applicants, or £776 per year for students, children under 18, and Youth Mobility Scheme applicants.
 The total depends on your visa length and is rounded up to the nearest 6-month block.

 Applicant typeAnnual ratePer 6 months3-year total5-year total